souvikmaji/foodcache/README.md

 ![David](https://img.shields.io/david/souvikmaji/foodcache.svg)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/3a11f7ed80aa450a9a867cf8f1f5d625)](https://www.codacy.com/app/souvikmaji/foodcache?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=souvikmaji/foodcache&amp;utm_campaign=Badge_Grade)

 Application to keep track of money paid and received for office pantry.
-It gives monthly email alerts to all its users.
+It gives monthly alerts to all its users via email and slack.
 The admin of this application can handle accounts and can view which users still owe money.

 # Prerequisites